CU-ESIIL/ExtremeWildfire/docs/notes/Tuesday Breakout Group Notes.md

   - Paper 2: Exploring why some fires do not reach these levels.

 ### Machine Learning and Preparedness
-- **Shelby's Inquiry**: Incorporate machine learning and statistical models.
+- **Shelby**: Incorporate machine learning and statistical models.
-- **Cole's Concern**: Assess public preparedness and reverse engineering vulnerabilities.
+- **Cole**: Assess public preparedness and reverse engineering vulnerabilities.

 ---